wgabrielong/wgabrielong.github.io/_pages/about.md

 <blockquote>
   For geometrical knowing is of what is always. (<i> Republic, 527b </i>)
 </blockquote>
 I am a junior mathematics major and Greek minor at Bowdoin College.
 My mathematical interests primarily lie in algebraic geometry, broadly construed.
-Right now I am interested in the application of "modern" techniques (eg. computation) to "classical" problems.
+Right now I am interested in the application of "modern" techniques (eg. computation, motivic homotopy theory) to "classical" problems.
 In a previous life, I worked on problems in computational drug discovery.